Irish Flute vs the Fife: Understanding Differences

 Fundamentals

-Another fundamental difference between the two instruments is their respective tunings.
-The fife is traditionally pitched in B flat (Bb), while the Irish flute is commonly pitched in the key of D. These key differences contribute to each instrument's distinct sound and their respective roles within musical ensembles.
+Another main change between the two is the tuning.
+The fife usually plays in B flat or Bb while the Irish flute usually plays in the key of D. These keys make each one sound special and change what they do in a band.

 If you are looking to learn how to play the Irish flute, the Dixon flute with an interchangeable head to turn it to a low whistle is a good choice: https://amzn.to/4d9V5VY